-Develop instruments that facilitate mass-elite interaction about the EU

-As politicians report that they find it difficult to create opportunities to talk to citizens about the EU, developing instruments to facilitate interactions with citizens about the EU and their concrete concerns will further politicians' ability to understand and address citizens' concerns.
+Develop instruments that facilitate mass-elite interaction about the EU to understand and address citizens' concerns.
 Political institutions and third-party organisations (eg civil society organisations, associations, cultural institutions, local businesses or the churches) play a key role in this: they can offer (physical and virtual) spaces for politicians and citizens to come together, identify and address communities that have distinct views on the EU, and act as credible and neutral hosts for mass-elite dialogue.
-It is crucial to facilitate public-elite interaction at various levels: it is not necessarily the big national-stage dialogue, but rather small-scale communitylevel interaction between citizens and local elites that can make all the difference for a better understanding of concrete concerns.
+It is crucial to facilitate public-elite interaction at various levels: it is not necessarily the big national-stage dialogue, but rather small-scale community-level interaction between citizens and local elites that can make all the difference for a better understanding of concrete concerns.